-- Monitor the implementation and effectiveness of the Academic Plan on an ongoing basis.
+- Monitor the implementation and effectiveness of the BSC/SPSA on an ongoing basis.

-- Approve the Academic Plan and school site budget before it is submitted to the District for final review and approval.
+- Approve categorical funding (Title I) in the BSC/SPSA and/or review the school site budget (schools without Title I) before it is submitted to the District for final review and approval.

 What is the composition of members of the SSC?

 The council shall be composed of the principal and representatives of teachers selected by teachers at the school; other school staff selected by other school staff at the school; parents of students attending the school or community members selected by parents of students and, in secondary schools, students selected by students (California Education Code Section 52852).

 How many members are elected to the School Site Council at the elementary level?